 Though successful fledging is always the best option, we know that not all nests will be successful.
 Predators may destroy the nest, the nest may be abandoned if stress levels are too high or the weather is too inclement, eggs may not hatch, or nestlings may fledge too early-or too late.
 Despite these challenges; birds know best and really are fantastic parents.

 Long strands of yarn, string, or human hair that are “donated” by humans to “help” birds often become wrapped around the legs or wings of birds, causing them to eventually lose circulation or the ability to fly.
 Hatchlings are especially susceptible to death when they become entangled.
 Pet hair, yarn, string, and human hair are also full of materials that can be safe for us but toxic for birds, which are much more sensitive.
-The fragrance in your shampoo, dye in your yarn, and flea products in your pet’s fur are all quite dangerous to birds.
+The fragrance in your shampoo, the dye in your yarn, and flea products in your pet’s fur are all quite dangerous to birds.
 The best nesting materials that you can give birds are the ones that are already outside!
 Leaving twigs, leaves, grass clippings, and native plants in your yard can help to create a natural habitat where birds can thrive.

-For many species, both parents play an active role in parenting whether that is through nest selection, nest building, nest defense, incubation (or mate feeding during incubation), nestling feeding, and post-fledging watchfulness.
+For many species, both parents play an active role in parenting whether that is through nest selection, nest building, nest defense, the incubation (or mate feeding during incubation), nestling feeding, and post-fledging watchfulness.
 This cycle of development in birds can be broadly captured;

 Incubation: when the mother (usually) uses her body heat to grow embryos inside fertilized eggs

-Hatchlings: Newly emerged from the egg, may be naked and helpless (altricial) or feathered and mobile (precocial)
+Hatchlings: Newly emerged from the egg, maybe naked and helpless (altricial) or feathered and mobile (precocial)

 Fledglings: Fully feathered--leaving the nest and spending substantial time on the ground to complete development